3.10 Promotion of entrepreneurship culture

 The payment of wages and taxes is as much part of everyday life as constant meetings and drawing up balance sheets.
 During the project they are supported by their subject teacher and a supervisor of the “Jeunes Entreprises” organisation.
 The mini companies set up by the students are intended to exist for one year.
 After that the profits earned are paid out to the shareholders.

 How can the combination of creative ideas with traditional economic sectors be enabled?
 In the globalised world economy innovation will in future be the guarantee of growth and stability.
-This simple finding seems to apply increasingly also in the businesses of the DG.
+This simple finding seems to apply increasingly also in the businesses of the German-speaking Community.
 And creative ideas for modern products, services or processes will for certain experience stronger demand in the near future than was previously the case.

 School & Business study group